dylan-lang/opendylan/documentation/website/source/articles/macro-system/pattern-variables.rst

         part of `{prop-1}:` or `{prop-2}:`.
 The substitution for `??{prop-1}` is several code fragments, each being the value part of a `{prop-1}:` property.
-The substitution may use a separator between each code fragment as described in the `substitutions`:ref: section.
+The substitution may use a separator between each code fragment as described in :doc:`substitutions`.

         For example, consider this pattern::